Acacia veronica: Description

 The shrub or tree typically grows to a height of 1.5 to 10 m and has aromatic, glabrous and finely ribbed branchlets resinous when still immature.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The thinly leathery and evergreen phyllodes have a linear to linear-elliptic shape and are straight to slightly incurved with a length of 9 to 15 cm and a width of 3 to 8 mm and has two to three nerves per face with the central nerve being most prominent.
 It blooms from March to September and produces white-cream flowers.
 The inflorescences occur in pairs on racemes with an axis length of 2 to 6 mm and have spherical flower-heads with a diameter of 7 to 12 mm containing 24 to 27 white to cream coloured flowers.
-The thinly leathery to papery seed pods that form after flowering have a linear shape with a length up to 11 cm and a width of 5 to 6 mm and contain shiny dark brown seeds with an oblong shape and an length of about 6 mm with a white aril.
+The thinly leathery to papery seed pods that form after flowering have a linear shape with a length up to 11 cm and a width of 5 to 6 mm and contain shiny dark brown seeds with an oblong shape and a length of about 6 mm with a white aril.

 Taxonomy

-The specie was first formally described by the botanist Bruce Maslin in 1989 as a part of the work Acacia veronica Maslin (Leguminosae: Mimosoideae), a new species of Acacia endemic in the Stirling Range, Western Australia as described in the journal Nuytsia.
+The species was first formally described by the botanist Bruce Maslin in 1989 as a part of the work Acacia veronica Maslin (Leguminosae: Mimosoideae), a new species of Acacia endemic in the Stirling Range, Western Australia as described in the journal Nuytsia.
 In 2003 it was reclassified by Leslie Pedley as Racosperma veronicae then transferred back to genus Acacia in 2006.
 It is thought to be reasonably closely related to Acacia spongolitica but not to other species found in Western Australia, it also appears similar in appearance to Acacia cyclops.